MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Upgrading-the-Data.md

         Unpublish-NAVApp -ServerInstance <ServerInstanceName> -Name <Name> -Version <N.N.N.N>
         ```

-7. For the Denmark (DK) local version of [!INCLUDE[nav2018_md](includes/nav2018_md.md)], you must install the following new V2 extensions in order to get all the local functionality.
+7. For the Denmark (DK) local version of [!INCLUDE[nav2018_md](includes/nav2018_md.md)], you must install the following new V2 extensions to get all the local functionality.

     |Name|Publisher|Version|
     |----|---------|-------|